Code-Institute-Submissions/simon-milestone-project-two/README.md

 #### Run Jasmine Tests

-Once you've cloned my project by following the instructions in the **_Deployment - Running Code Locally_** below, you can run the Jasmine tests by completing the following steps:
+Once you've cloned my project by following the instructions in the **_Deployment - Running Code Locally_** section below, you can run the Jasmine tests by completing the following steps:

 1. Open the [indexTesting.html](https://github.com/hebs87/simon-milestone-project-two/blob/master/assets/testing/automated/indexTesting.html) file.
 2. Run the file to view the results in your browser.